 Yes, this is what you are expected to do in your system design round of interviews.
-We are not joking and you need to tell your approach about designing a system like twitter (within 45 minutes or less) which has hundreds of software engineers working on it for a decade?
-Designing Twitter (or Facebook feed or Facebook search..) is a quite common question that interviewers ask the candidates.
-A lot of candidates get afraid of this round more than the coding round because they don’t get the idea that what topics and tradeoffs they should cover within this limited timeframe.
+We are not joking and you need to tell us your approach to designing a system like Twitter (within 45 minutes or less) that has hundreds of software engineers working on it for a decade.
+Designing Twitter (or Facebook feed or Facebook search..) is a quite common question that interviewers ask candidates.
+A lot of candidates get afraid of this round more than the coding round because they don’t get an idea that what topics and tradeoffs they should cover within this limited timeframe.
 Firstly, remember that the system design round is extremely open-ended and there’s no such thing as a standard answer.
 Even for the same question, you’ll have a different discussion with different interviewers.

 Now let’s jump to the question straightforward “How would you design Twitter?”

 Don’t jump into the technical details immediately when you are asked this question in your interviews.
 Do not run in one direction, it will just create confusion between you and the interviewer.
 Most of the candidates make mistakes here and immediately they start listing out some bunch of tools or frameworks like MongoDB, Bootstrap, MapReduce, etc. Remember that your interviewer wants high-level ideas about how you will solve the problem.
 It doesn’t matter what tools you will use, but how you define the problem, how you design the solution, and how you analyze the issue step by step.

 You can put yourself in a situation where you’re working on real-life projects.
 Firstly, define the problem and clarify the problem statement.
 In this question, we will compress Twitter to its MVP (minimum viable product).
 Nobody expects you to design the whole service.
 So, we will only design the core features of Twitter instead of everything.